judilsteve/linqjs/README.md

  - `GroupBy` returns a JavaScript `Map` (where each value is an `Array`) instead of an `IEnumerable<IGrouping>`.
  - `ToHashSet` has been renamed `ToSet`, to reflect its use of the native JavaScript `Set`.
  - `ToList` has not been ported, as JavaScript `Array`s already have mutable length.
+ - The following methods have had `linq` prepended to their name (e.g. `Concat` becomes `linqConcat`) to avoid conflicting with built-in methods: `Concat`, `Reverse`, `Join`.

 ## Caveats

- - No unit tests exist so far.
+ - Few unit tests exist so far.
 Use this library at your own risk.
+ - To use LinqJS in browsers that do not support [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators), you will need to transpile using [babel](https://babeljs.io/), and import the [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime) module into your project so that the transpiled generator functions can run.

 ## Extras